 - Which other items you might need for your new bed

 - What bedding works best for a mattress in a box

 As the name suggests, a bed in a box is a mattress that’s carefully compressed, rolled and then packaged for delivery right to your front door.
 Once opened, it expands to its proper size, which can take from a few hours to an entire day depending on the brand and materials.

 Why Buy a Mattress in a Box?

 A mattress in a box can help save you money as well.
 With a memory foam bed, you avoid the extra expense of a box spring or foundation, and many boxed models cost less than standard mattresses.
-Some brands even provide financing so that you can upgrade to a luxurious king mattress in a box for an affordable monthly payment.

 Top Boxed Mattress Brands

 Thanks to their combination of convenience and comfort, boxed mattresses have steadily risen in popularity.
 With the growing number of bed in a box companies, there are a variety of high-quality products on the market.
 Some of the best and biggest brands include:

 - Casper: With free shipping and a risk-free trial period, Casper excels in customer service.
 Casper mattresses have comfort technology for optimal balance and alignment.

 - Purple: The Purple mattress brand offers a variety of styles made from different materials depending on how you sleep and what kind of support you need.